gaia95/Android-App-Time/README.md

                     -----  System Time  ------
 If the collection of network time fails, the app instead displays the time within the devices system.

+To view the project head over to the master branch.